frnmst/automated-tasks/README.md

 ## Why

-This repository is a way to improve the quality of these scripts.
+This repository is a way to improve the quality of these scripts as well as to simplify the deployment.

 ## Structure